MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_locate_devnodea.md

 ### -param pDeviceID [in, optional]

-A pointer to a NULL-terminated string representing a <a href="https://msdn.microsoft.com/library/Ff541327(v=VS.85).aspx">device instance ID</a>.
+A pointer to a NULL-terminated string representing a <a href="devinst.device_instance_ids">device instance ID</a>.
 If this value is <b>NULL</b>, or if it points to a zero-length string, the function retrieves a device instance handle to the device at the root of the <a href="https://msdn.microsoft.com/3220389a-06cc-4a43-8164-b785d1a16365">device tree</a>.

 ### -param ulFlags [in]